-Are you thinking of finishing your basement?
+Are you thinking of finishing or re-finishing your basement?
 That’s a great home improvement goal, but you need to do things differently than usual if you expect great results.
 Even professional contractors often get basement finishing details wrong.
 I know because I hear many stories from distressed people who paid a lot to have their basement finished, only to find they’ve actually paid a ton of cash for a ton of trouble that can’t get fixed.
 It’s easy to spend $20,000+ and more finishing your basement and some go over $100k, so the stakes are pretty high.

 - Reading time = 6 1/2 minutes